IRC Session 5 |

 Jurian: cool :)

-TinMan: I will send the site of where you can order it to tt-radio
+TinMan: I will send the site of where you can order it to

 KL0TW: Thanks